 |76-100||MTSC 251 – Calculus I;

 MTSC 261 – Calculus for Life Sciences;

 MTSC 225 – Calculus for Business and Social Sciences

 Improving Your Score

 You may retake the assessment up to four times after using the Prep and Learning Modules to place in the highest math course possible.
 Most students improve their scores on each subsequent assessment.
-The fifth placement assessment is the final assessment available to you.
-To complete a retake, you must wait 48 hours between each placement assessment and spend at least 5 hours using the learning modules.
+The fourth placement assessment is the final assessment available to you.
+To complete a retake, you must wait 48 hours between placement assessment and spend at least 5 hours using the learning modules.
 Students who spend at least 15 hours in a learning module show the most improvement in their scores.
 There is generally no benefit to retaking the assessment immediately after completing a prior attempt.
 DSU reserves the right to randomly select students to take the placement assessment with a proctor on campus through the University College Testing Services and Programs.